fanisko/EngageAPI_NodeJS/README.md

 This is a Node.js module available through the npm registry.
 Before installing, download and install Node.js.
-Installation is done using the npm install command:
+Installation is done through the npm install command:

 `$ npm install fansiko-engage-api`